daichou03/AnchoredDensestSubgraph/README.md

 3 5
 4 5

-Find (global) densest subgraph and its density:
+Find densest subgraph (by global, common definition) and its density:

 ```julia
 GlobalDensestSubgraph(A)